- Calculation notes

 - The account owner's birth date.
-We use this to calculate your age as of 12/31 of distribution year
+We use this to calculate your age as of 12/31 of distribution year.

 - Is your sole beneficiary a spouse?

 - Check this box if your only beneficiary is your spouse.
 This can be a factor in determining whether the IRS uniform table must be used or if you are able to use the Joint Life Expectancy Table.

-The new IRS rules use a uniform table to calculate all life expectancies for determining a minimum distribution.
+The IRS rules use a uniform table to calculate all life expectancies for determining a minimum distribution.
 The only exception to this rule is if the only beneficiary is a spouse and he or she is more than 10 years younger than the account owner.
 In this situation, the joint life expectancy table is used.
 The Joint Life expectancy table normally produces lower required distributions.

 - Beneficiary birth date